jiajian-xiao/OpenABL_Extension/README.md

 This is an extension to the OpenABL framework forked from https://github.com/OpenABL with the support of
-- generating OpenCL codes for heterogeneous hardware
+- Generating OpenCL codes for heterogeneous hardware
-- graph-based simulation such as traffic simulation
+- Graph-based simulation such as traffic simulation (currently only supported by the OpenCL backend)
-- Conflict resolution for parallel programming
+- Conflict resolution for parallel programming (currently only supported by the OpenCL backend)

+The following introduction and usage instructions are from the OpenABL Github page with minor modification.
 # OpenABL

 OpenABL is a work-in-progress domain-specific language for agent based simulations.
 It it designed to compile to multiple backends targeting different computing architectures, including single CPUs,